mandeep168/frosthack21_yourbuddy/README.md

 # To run this file,

+Add log file in htdocs (in xampp)
+Import the sql file in phpmyadmin and all username, password will be stored there.

-add log file in htdocs (in xampp) and then run the file locally on "http://localhost/log/index.html"
+And then run the file locally on "http://localhost/log/index.html"

-and also make database name "registrations" in phpmyadmin and then import the sql file
+And Sign up
 After that you can enter name, password, age and everything will be stored in phpmyadmin database.

 and after successfully registering, go back and go to login page.

-Enter username and password
+//Enter username and password

 And after that you can see the given courses and also a small chatbot on the right corner.